 So, which one is better?
 The answer depends on your finances, risk tolerance, and where interest rates are headed.

-In this blog, we’ll break down fixed vs variable mortgage rates in depth to help you choose the one that fits your needs best.
+In this blog, we’ll compare fixed vs variable mortgage rates in depth to help you choose the one that fits your needs best.

 What Are Mortgage Rates?